sst/sst/www/docs/learn/add-api-types.md

 Let's look at what's going on here:

-- The `builder` here is the Pothos [`SchemaBuilder`](https://pothos-graphql.dev/docs/guide/schema-builder).
+- The `builder` is the Pothos [`SchemaBuilder`](https://pothos-graphql.dev/docs/guide/schema-builder).
 - We are using the `ObjectRef` way of defining a new type.
 You can read more about this over on the [Pothos docs](https://pothos-graphql.dev/docs/guide/objects#using-refs).
 - We are creating a new type called `Article`.
 - This is backed by the `SQL.Row["article"]` database type.
 More on this below.
-- We explicitly state the fields we want to expose, along with their types.
+- We explicitly state the fields we want to expose and specify their types.

 :::info Behind the scenes
 The `SQL.Row["article"]` is the type for our `article` table.
 This is defined in `services/core/sql.ts`.